nullre/rw_mods/NR_AutoMachineTool/README_en.md

 ### Usage
 - Research on Shield generator.
 - Install Shield generator.
-- The shield generator destroys and protects within range, from bullets, hostile faction DropPod, crashed ship part.
+- The shield generator destroys and protects within range, from bullets, hostile faction DropPod, crashed ship part, meteorite.

 ### Function
 - Drop pods other than hostile factions will not be destroyed.